A world where roads are safer for all people

 Prior to that, Noah was the executive director of the San Francisco Bicycle Coalition and deputy director at Transportation Alternatives in New York City, where he introduced Vision Zero to the United States, helping New York write and implement the first Vision Zero policy in the country.

-As a seasoned CX expert, Kat produces high-impact, customer-driven strategies and campaigns for CEOs, non-profit boards, startups, and B2B and CPG clients.
-She began her career being mentored by the head of Sales at Esteé Lauder and the SVP of the Condé Nast Media Group, learning a holistic customer approach combining marketing, technology, and infrastructure to deepen brand loyalty.
-She now runs all aspects of Communications, Marketing, and Member Engagement at TSR.
+Kat is a Marketing / CX executive, experienced in building high-impact, customer-driven strategies and campaigns for CEOs, non-profit boards, startups, and B2B and CPG clients.
+After mentorship with executives at Este Lauder and Condé Nast Media Group, she began pushing a holistic customer approach called Radical Customer Experience, which combines marketing, technology, and infrastructure to deepen brand loyalty, and always puts the customer?s life experience first.

-Kat also runs the PTSD/C-PTSD advocacy organization Stand Up to Trauma, volunteers with Youth for Understanding (YFU), and serves on the School Leadership Team at MS582 in Brooklyn, NY.
+She also runs the PTSD/C-PTSD advocacy organization Stand Up to Trauma, volunteers with Youth for Understanding (YFU), and serves as the NYC Community School District 14 Title 1 DPAC and as the PAC at MS582 in Brooklyn, NY.

 Andrew Hoffman: Strategy and Innovation Lead